Basis-Theory/basistheory-integration-guides/collections/blueprints/pci.md

 Now that we have our card token, we need to be able to send the cardholder data to a PCI-compliant payment service provider (PSP) such as Stripe or Braintree.

-In order to do this, we need to send the data without touching the tokenized value.
+In order to do this, we will send the data without touching the tokenized value.
 To accomplish this, we will use [Basis Theory's Proxy](/concepts/what-is-the-proxy/).

 ### Create a Private Application